Human (Christina Perri song)

 "Human" is a song recorded by American singer-songwriter Christina Perri for her second studio album, Head or Heart (2014).
 The song was written by Perri and Martin Johnson, who also produced the song.
 It was released on November 18, 2013, as the lead single for the album.
 Released to generally positive reviews, "Human" has since become a Top 10 Adult Pop hit in the United States, as well as her third and final top 40 entry on the Billboard Hot 100.
 It was certified Platinum by RIAA in June 2014.

 Background

 "Human" was written by Perri and Martin Johnson in April 2013, and was produced by Martin Johnson.
 The song was written at the end of a long session of song-writing, and originally Perri wasn't sure if the song would be in the album because she felt it was too personal, but because of the positive reactions to the song, she decided to put in the album and chose it as the lead single.
 The song was released on iTunes on November 18, 2013, and Perri debuted the song with a performance on The Queen Latifah Show the same day.
-"Human" impacted American hot adult contemporary radio on December 9, 2013.
+"Human" impacted American hot adult contemporary radio on December 9, 2013, and contemporary hit radio a day later.